svelteinc/festus-community-controlled-digital-infrastructure/docs/community_engagement/festus_desoto_corridor_growth_with_guardrails_onepager_v1.md

   - It shows how quickly digital infrastructure can appear near substations.
   - It shows the importance of **noise rules, traffic planning, water management and long‑term transparency**.

 The corridor strategy assumes other counties and cities may make different choices.
-Festus and De Soto can still **set a different standard** inside their limits.
+Festus and surrounding communities in this corridor can still **set a different standard** inside their limits.

 ## 7. What "success" could look like in 10–15 years